Dataspace: History

-According to a cyclic model of technology development, new technologies progress by first going through a phase of design competition, where the technology is explored and experiments are done, until the industry settles upon a dominant design and ceases to iterate so much.
-As of 2019, Edward describes dataspaces having already undergone a "first wave" of adoption, composed of exploratory and proof-of-concept projects, and have begun a "second wave" in which they are being adapted for more general and less nice use cases.
+The 'dataspace' concept was first introduced in 2005 to describe a scenario where multiple databases can usefully funtion together even if not fully integrated.
+As of 2019, dataspaces were described as having already undergone a "first wave" of adoption, composed of exploratory and proof-of-concept projects, and had begun a "second wave" in which they are being adapted for more general and less niche use cases.
+An International Data Spaces Association was established in 2016 (initially called Industrial Data Space), aiming to coordinate and support dataspace implementation.

-The European Commission has been working on the development of shared dataspaces for various industries called "Common European Data Spaces" since February 2020.
+The European Commission has been working on the development of shared dataspaces for various industries called "Common European Data Spaces" since 2020.
 Dataspaces are planned for the agriculture, energy, finance, health, media, manufacturing, mobility, and tourism industries as well as for the European Green Deal, languages, public administration, research and innovation, and skills.
 The first concrete steps taken were a number of research and innovation initiatives funded as part of the European Public-Private Partnership on Big Data Value (Big Data Value PPP).